2014-2015 Technical Committee Reports

 American Institute of Architects Continuing Education System

 The Technical Committee on Architectural Acoustics (TCAA) continues to be a Registered Provider in the American Institute of Architects (AIA) Continuing Education System (CES).
-The TCAA has developed a standardized introductory short course for architects, called “Architectural Acoustics.”
+The TCAA has developed a standardized introductory short course for architects, called “Architectural Acoustics”.
 An architect can earn one continuing education unit (CEU) by attending this short course, if it is presented by a qualified member of TCAA.
 The course covers topics in sound isolation, mechanical system noise control, and finish treatments.
-The development of a second course focusing on acoustics in healthcare spaces was proposed and accepted at the Providence meeting.
-In order to qualify as an authorized presenter for each AIA/CES short course, presenters must be in attendance at a special workshop, organized and offered periodically at ASA conventions – With the next at the upcoming meeting in Jacksonville, FL, – and membership in TCAA are required.
-A second CEU Course has been discussed.
+The qualifications to be an authorized presenter are: 1) Current ASA member in good standing, 2) Current TCAA member in good standing 3) Has attended the AIA/CES short course, organized and offered periodically at ASA conventions.

 Publications from and related to Architectural Acoustics